 Authentication¶

-Configure credentials for Redis Cloud and Redis Enterprise.
+Configure credentials for Redis Cloud, Redis Enterprise, and direct database connections.

 Overview¶